jordanboskovich/radiohound-sionna/README.md

 The RadioHound project aims to deploy RF sensors around the Notre Dame campus to detect nearby emitters and map frequency usage across different bands.

 This repository documents the first phase of a sensor placement optimization project.
-Given a limited number of RadioHound sensors, the goal is to find placement configurations that maximize spatial coverage — i.e., the area from which an emitter can be detected.
+Given a limited number of RadioHound sensors, the goal is to find placement configurations that maximize spatial coverage, i.e., the area from which an emitter can be detected.
 This dataset is a stepping stone toward two things:

 1. **Training a neural network** to predict optimal sensor placements given a coverage objective
 2. **Validation against real-world data** by comparing simulated coverage maps against measurements collected by physically deploying RadioHound sensors on the Notre Dame Debartolo quad